-- The torque settings should be rechecked after 50 km (30 miles). - Do not loosen the wheel bolts to carry out this operation whilst the road wheel is supporting the weight of the caravan. - Wheel bolts should NEVER be lubricated. - NB: If you upgrade from steel to alloy wheels you must ensure you use the correct bolts for the new wheel.
+- The torque settings should be rechecked after 50 km (30 miles). - Do not use acidic cleaning products on the wheel bolts. - Do not loosen the wheel bolts to carry out this operation whilst the road wheel is supporting the weight of the caravan. - Wheel bolts should NEVER be lubricated. - NB: If you upgrade from steel to alloy wheels you must ensure you use the correct bolts for the new wheel.